What Is HIPAA-Compliant Videoconferencing?

 - Educate patients on videoconferencing.
 Make sure patients understand the precautions taken to protect their health information.
 Advise them to be in a private place during the videoconference where no one else can see or hear the conversation.
 Recommend they use a secure, password-protected Wi-Fi network rather than a public connection at a coffee shop or public library.

-Whether you are a dentist, a physician, a therapist, or any other kind of healthcare professional, videoconferencing offers many benefits.
+Whether you are a physician, a therapist, or any other kind of healthcare professional, videoconferencing offers many benefits.
 It also raises many privacy and security issues that must be addressed before using any video service.
-If you’re considering offering videoconferencing at your medical practice, take the time to carefully consider your obligations under HIPAA.
+If you’re considering offering videoconferencing at your medical practice, carefully consider your obligations under HIPAA.
 Work with a video service provider who understands the HIPAA rules.
 Offer your patients the secure, protected videoconferencing experience they deserve.